Satisfactory Academic Progress (SAP) Policy

 Study Abroad/Student Exchange Programs/Consortium Courses

 Hours enrolled in Study Abroad, Student Exchange or Consortium courses are counted as attempted hours when applying SAP standards.
-These grades do not count as successfully completed hours until a transcript is received by the Office of Undergraduate Admissions and grades are entered on the student's academic transcript.
+These grades do not count as successfully completed hours until a transcript is received by the Office of Admissions and grades are entered on the student's academic transcript.
 Students should contact OFA once Study Abroad, Student Exchange or Consortium grades are entered so OFA can determine if the student now meets the 67% Pace of Completion for SAP.

 Excessive Elective Courses